Magisk-Modules-Alt-Repo/usb-samplerate-unlocker/README.md

 * 4. Overlay "$MODDIR/system/vendor/{lib, lib64}/libalsautils.so" onto "/vendor/{lib, lib64}/libalsautils.so"

 Tested on LineageOS 18.1 based ROMs (Android 11).
+See also my companion repository "USB_SampleRate_Changer" to change the sample rate of the USB audio class driver on the fly.

 ## DISCLAIMER